 Le Grand Large is less than a 5-minute walk from Cote des Basques Beach.
 Within 3 km, guests can enjoy Biarritz Golf and Bidart Golf.
 Biarritz-Anglet-Bayonne Airport is 4 km away.

 This is visitors’ favorite part of Biarritz’, according to independent reviews.
 Couples particularly like the location — it was rated 9.3/10 for a two-person trip.
 This property is also rated for the best value in Biarritz!
 Guests get more for their money when compared to other properties in the city.

-Belambra features a buffet restaurant with a terrace, serving regional specialities.
+Le grand Large features a restaurant with a panoramic views, serving regional specialties.
 Breakfast lunch and dinner are available every day.
-Free Wi-Fi access is available along with free private parking.
-Belambra is 6 km from Biarritz-Anglet-Bayonne Airport.
+Free Wi-Fi access is available along with private parking.
+The hotel is 3.7 km from Biarritz-Anglet-Bayonne Airport.

 It is a combination of French high culture and SoCal surf culture, putting a decidedly surfy spin on the notion of joie de vivre.

 More about Biarritz | Slideshow | Basque mythology, spirituality and religion | Who are the Basques | The Basques & whaling |

 ANGLET is part of the B.A.B.
 (Bayonne-Anglet-Biarritz), district, neighbouring Biarritz.
 The sandy coast starts 200 km to the north and ends in Anglet at the Biarritz Lighthouse.
 Anglet is 10% forested with a coastal reserve.
 The Adour River (ninth largest port in France) enters the Atlantic Ocean on the northern border of the community. | More about Anglet | Slideshow |